patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 3. Are all of the **Deployments** in your ICP Cluster healthy?

 ### Nodes <a name="nodes"></a>
-Click **Menu** and then select **Platform > Nodes** to navigate to the Nodes page.
+Click **Menu**, and then select **Platform > Nodes** to navigate to the Nodes page.
 This page displays information about the nodes that are part of the ICP Cluster.
 ![ICP Nodes Screen](images/treasurehunt/nodes.jpg)

-Note: Click the **command prompt** icon in the bottom right corner of the screen to see the command that a user would need to issue from the **Kubernetes CLI command prompt** to see the same information that has been displayed in the Administration Console.
+Note: Click the **command prompt** icon in the bottom right corner of the screen to see the command that a user can issue from the **Kubernetes CLI command prompt** to see the same information that displays in the Administration Console.

 ![ICP CLI Commands](images/treasurehunt/cli.jpg)

-Click on the **Name** of the node to *drill down* and see more information about a node.
+Click the **Name** of the node to *drill down* and see more information about the node.
 ![ICP Node Name](images/treasurehunt/nodename.jpg)

 Locate the following information: